Wednesday, 19 September 2012

 Diwali craft - How to make a simple salt dough diva for Divali

-In 2012, Diwali will be celebrated on the 13th November.
+In 2016, Diwali will be celebrated on Sunday October 30th.
 The date is set by the Hindu calendar and changes every year according to the position of the moon - it usually falls in October or November in the English calendar.
-You can find future dates for Diwali here.

 Our first craft was making a salt dough diva.
 A diva (also called diya or diwa) is a small lamp, traditionally made from clay and containing oil and a wick.
 The lamps are lit to celebrate the triumph of light, and along with leaving open doors and windows, they are also lit to help the Goddess Lakshmi (the Goddess of Wealth) find her way into people's homes.

-We made our divas from salt dough, making them large enough to hold a tea light or votive candle.
+We made our divas from salt dough, and they are large enough to hold a tea light or votive candle.

 My simple saltdough recipe: 1 part salt, 2 parts plain flour, 1 part water, mixed together to make a dough.